massalabs/massa-sc-toolkit/packages/sc-deployer/README.md

 ### Use this library to deploy it

-You can write a deployment script that use massa-web3 library and this sc-deployer to create complex deployment process.
+You can write a deployment script that uses massa-web3 library and this sc-deployer to create complex deployment process.

-A simple use-case is as follow:
+A simple use-case is as follows:

 ```typescript
 import { readFileSync } from 'fs';